vincentsijben/bpm-timings-for-processing/FrequencyAnalyzer.md

 This FrequencyAnalyzer class is used at the Maastricht Institute of Arts exposition during the "Generative Art" semester.
 Students create sketches that react in realtime to audio input (line-in or microphone).

- This library simplifies the use for these controls.
-It adds functionality like:
+ This library adds functionality like:
- - executing single commands when longpressing pushbuttons;
- - multiple pushbuttons being pressed
- - smooth analog potmeter values, reducing 'jumping' values
- - fallback to keyboard and mouse when not using arduino
- - adjustable infopanel
- - Only write LED once instead of continuously, preventing flickering
+ - easily swtich between input modes (line-in, audiofile, microphone)
+ - return normalized values of specific frequency bands
+ - toggle on/off for audioplayer mute or microphone monitoring
+ - reset the max value that is used for mapping normalized values of frequency amplitudes.
+Can be set to an interval.

 ## Usage

 ```